rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 .\download_files.ps1
 vagrant up
 ```
-It takes around 10 minutes to download all VMs and starting.
+It takes around 10 minutes to download all VMs and run properly.

 ## Clean Up
-Stop and delete all machines from disk.
+Stop and delete all machines from disk using:
 ```bash
 vagrant halt
 vagrant destroy --force